NhMarco/TemBotLua/README.md

 void DelayTopDown()

-    Starts the DelayTopDown movement, need to be called after fights ends again, this loop will repeat till minimap is not visible anymore
-    This movement doesnt start the Area Detection threads, Pause/Resume movement doesnt do anything here
+    Starts the DelayTopDown movement, need to be called in a while to be a real movement This movement doesnt start the Area Detection threads, StopMovement doesnt do anything here

 void DelayLeftRight()

-    Starts the DelayLeftRightmovement, need to be called after fights ends again, this loop will repeat till minimap is not visible anymore
-    This movement doesnt start the Area Detection threads, Pause/Resume movement doesnt do anything here
+    Starts the DelayLeftRight movement, need to be called in a while to be a real movement This movement doesnt start the Area Detection threads, StopMovement doesnt do anything here

 void AreaLeftRight()

-    Starts the AreaLeftRight movement, need to be called after fights ends again, this loop will repeat till minimap is not visible anymore
+    Starts the AreaLeftRight movement, need to be called in a while to be a real movement

 void AreaTopDown()

-    Starts the AreaTopDown movement, need to be called after fights ends again, this loop will repeat till minimap is not visible anymore
+    Starts the AreaTopDown movement, need to be called in a while to be a real movement

 void CircleArea()

-    Starts the CircleArea movement, need to be called after fights ends again, this loop will repeat till minimap is not visible anymore
+    Starts the CircleArea movement, need to be called in a while to be a real movement

 void TestMessage(String message)